fmcetin7/Roketsan-Internship/README.md

 This repository is created for the work I conducted during my internship at ROKETSAN

-Check out the schematic documents and the Altium Designer libraries for detailed information
+Check out my internship report for detailed information